 A few readers have sent e-mails in the past few days with the same question and the same point of confusion.
 The answer is tantamount to following the pea under the shell.
 The purpose of this column is to try and alleviate some of the confusion without adding to the murky picture surrounding the 2008 federal raise.
 Unfortunately, it requires a step-by-step explanation but here goes.

-4. So far, so good.
+- So far, so good.
 Here is where the data start to confuse some readers.
-If you are a GS 11, Step 2 and live in the Washington, DC metropolitan area, your pay with a 3% average pay increase will be approximately: $59,573 according to our pay tables.
+If you are a GS 11, Step 2 and live in the Washington, DC metropolitan area, your pay with a 3% average pay increase will be approximately: $59,573.
 If the average increase is 3.5%, your pay will be: $60,149.
 These are just estimates.
-When a final decision is made by the elected officials, we will rework the tables with the more accurate data that will be available at that time.
+When a final decision is made by the elected officials, we will update readers with the more accurate data that will be available at that time.

 The reason the OPM chart says this is because, with locality pay for the Washington, DC metropolitan area, the annual pay increase will work out to 3.49%--based on an average increase of 3% for the average federal employee.
 In other words, the OPM chart is only delineating the President’s proposed pay increase; it does not give figures for a possible 3.5% annual pay increase.